LOW AMH

 The term low AMH (Anti-Mullerian Hormone) often comes in conversations when we talk about fertility, and for many women, it can be tough emotionally.
-Anti-Mullerian Hormone is a peptide hormone produced by the preantral and early antral follicles in a woman’s ovaries and serves as an indicator of her ovarian reserve—essentially, how many eggs she has left.
-A low AMH level means the ovarian reserve is diminished, but it’s important to understand what this really means.
+Anti-Mullerian Hormone is a peptide hormone that the preantral and early antral follicles in a woman’s ovaries produce.
+It indicates her ovarian reserve—essentially, how many eggs she still has.
+When your AMH level is low, it shows that your ovarian reserve has diminished, but it’s important to understand what this truly means.
 With Gaudium IVF, we will delve into the intricate details to understand low AMH levels.

 What Does Low AMH Indicate?

-Low AMH levels suggest that a woman has fewer eggs remaining in her ovaries compared to what is expected for her age.
-It’s often used as a marker in fertility evaluations.
+Low AMH levels show that a woman has fewer eggs in her ovaries than expected for her age.
+Doctors often use this hormone level as a key marker during fertility evaluations.
 While the idea of a declining ovarian reserve can be daunting, it’s crucial to remember that Anti-Mullerian Hormone does not measure the quality of eggs, only the quantity.
 Even with low AMH, a woman can still have viable eggs capable of leading to a healthy pregnancy.

 Common Causes of Low AMH